 - Some warehouses are climate-controlled to shield sensitive materials from temperature extremes.

-- Located near city center and airports for quick product deliveries.
+- Most storage and distribution buildings are located near city center and airports for quick product deliveries.

 1. General Warehouse Buildings

-General warehouses are primarily for storing a variety of goods and materials and not for distribution.
-Here, the goods are kept for longer periods of time, hence, neither building’s location is an important factor, nor its door-to-square footage ratio, since products aren’t frequently moved in and out.
+General warehouses are industrial buildings primarily for storing a variety of goods and materials and not for distribution.
+Here, the goods are kept for longer periods of time, hence, neither the building’s location is an important factor, nor its door-to-square footage ratio, since products aren’t frequently moved in and out.
 The design of general warehouse buildings depends on the goods they store, and the prices of these goods also vary by storage facility.
-For instance, cold storage is equipped with freezers that are entirely sealed and insulated to maintain a low temperature.
+For instance, cold storage is equipped with entirely sealed and insulated freezers to maintain a low temperature.

 2. Refrigeration/Cold Storage Buildings